 UP Tomo-Kai actively engages itself in various activities throughout the academic year.
 Some of these activities include:

 Come join us as we celebrate the founding of Tomo-Kai!
-This month-long event takes place in the University every July.
-The many parts of this event include the Interactive Exhibit, the Kissaten, an Eating contest, and last but most certainly not the least, the Cultural Night featuring performances from the best of both cultures.
+This month-long event takes place in the University every April.
+The many parts of this event include the Interactive Exhibit, the Kissaten, and last but most certainly not the least, the Cultural Night featuring performances from the best of both cultures.
 The best thing of all?
 All events are free admission!

 Sulyap began in 2008 in order to further spread and encourage the interest in the Japanese culture and language.
 It showcases short film entries (short being ~15 minutes) that MUST have at least 90% of the dialogue in Japanese.
 The competition is traditionally held in March of the second semester, and accepts contestants from any region and any university – in short, everyone can join!